 Shasta-Trinity National Forest

-Your next stop is Shasta-Trinity National Forest.
+Your next stop on the road trip is Shasta-Trinity National Forest.
 This National Forest encompasses an enormous 2.2 million acres with an almost infinite amount of wilderness walks available.
 The centerpiece of it all are the picturesque twin peaks of Mt Shasta and Mt Shastina.

-You might want to play in the water at Lake Shasta, go on a tour of the Lake Shasta Caverns to see incredible displays of stalagmites and stalactites, or head to Castle Lake for a few photogenic hikes.
-For a moderately challenging hike, the Heart Lake trail is a 3-mile round trip that leads to beautiful views of Mount Shasta and the iconic lava cone known as Black Butte in the distance.
+You might want to play in the water at Lake Shasta, go on a tour of the Lake Shasta Caverns to see incredible displays of stalagmites and stalactites, or head to Castle Lake for a hike.
+For a moderate challenge, the Heart Lake trail is a 3-mile round trip that leads to beautiful views of Mount Shasta and the iconic lava cone known as Black Butte in the distance.

 The Castle Lake Trail is one of the longer hiking trails in the Mount Shasta area at about 11 miles round trip.
-It’s a more strenuous hike that boasts uninterrupted vistas of Mount Shasta and the Klamath Mountains.
+It’s a more strenuous hike but has uninterrupted vistas of Mount Shasta and the Klamath Mountains.

 »» ACCOMMODATIONS: While disbursed camping is free all around the vast National Forest, if you need hookups or showers/toilets, Fowlers campground is located along the hiking trail between the lower and middle McCloud waterfalls.
 See hotels in Redding | Mount Shasta